Pauline Hannon, Psychotherapist & Counsellor, PG dip. Psych, UKCP, MBACP, FPC

 - Suicidal thoughts

-I am sometimes able to offer a concessionary rate for unwaged people, people on low incomes and students.
+I am sometimes able to offer at a concessionary rate dependent on individual circumstances.

 Maps & Directions

 There is 1 step to my practice rooms in Fulham SW6.
 In EC4 there are stairs only to the 1st floor and then a lift to the 2nd floor.

 Types of client